How to Get Started in Game Design

 Unity

-Pokemon Go, Among Us, Disco Elysium, Hearthstone, and many more are all built on Unity.
+Pokemon Go, Among Us, Disco Elysium, Hearthstone, and many more are all built on Unity so it's a legit tool to learn if you want to get started in this industry.

 Unreal Engine

-Unreal Engine is a powerful game engine that is popular for creating high-quality 3D games.
-It uses C++ as its primary programming language and also supports Blueprints, which is a visual scripting system.
+Unreal Engine is another powerful game engine that is popular for creating high-quality 3D games.

 Godot